Nutriz/GodotWildJam21/Specs/Specs.md

 ## L'histoire

-You are Bernadette, a young woman working in telecomunication.
+You are Marie, a young woman working in telecomunication.
 Your work is to connect jacks on a Telephone switchboard all the day long.
 To pass time, you try to help customers to reconnect them together...

 ## Le jeu